einar-hjortdal/sessions/redis_store.md

 # Redis store

 Redis store stores session data in a Redis instance.
-A cookie is given to the client, this cookie contains a session id used to match the client to its session data.
+A cookie is given to the client, this cookie contains the session id used to match the client to its session data.

 ## Usage